Niger women's national football team: Human rights and development

 The Nigerien Football Federation was founded in 1967 and became a FIFA affiliate that same year.
 The FIFA trigramme is NIG.
-The national association does not have a full-time staffer dedicated to women, and there are no organisational or constitutional provisions specifically pertaining to the women's game.
+The national association does not have a full-time staffer dedicated to women, and there are no organizational or constitutional provisions specifically about the women's game.

-No organised women's football programme existed in the country despite football being one of the most popular sports in the country by 2009.
+No organized women's football program existed in the country despite football being one of the most popular sports in the country by 2009.
 For women though, basketball is the most popular participation sport.
 In 2006, there were zero registered female players and zero registered football clubs for women only.
 Rights to broadcast the 2011 Women's World Cup in the country were bought by the African Union of Broadcasting and Supersport International.